alexmatcov/infrastructure-security-tutorial/tutorial/step4/step4.md

 For this tutorial, we don't actually need SSH access at all, so the best fix is to remove this entire ingress block.
 Delete these lines from the security group.
 This eliminates the attack surface completely.
 If you did need SSH access in a real scenario, you would replace 0.0.0.0/0 with your specific IP range.

 In the `main.tf` file, find the security group resource `aws_security_group.db_sg`.
-You'll see an ingress rule that allows SSH from anywhere:
+You'll see an ingress rule that allows SSH from anywhere.
+Delete the entire `ingress` block or edit the `cidr_blocks` to contain your specific IP range, i.e. `130.229.133.0/18`.

 ```
 ingress {